Richard A. Pauling: Return to New York

 By 1851, Pauling had returned to New York with his wife and 3-year-old daughter and was exhibiting again at the National Academy of Design.
 In that year, he was living at 609 Broadway, and he showed a Portrait of a Gentleman [T.M.
 Butler].
 Another work from about 1850 is a miniature watercolour on ivory of a young girl, now in the collection of the New York Historical Society.

 For the 1853 National Academy exhibition, Pauling departed from portraiture by exhibiting a landscape.
 Entitled Canterbury Cathedral, it may have been done or based on drawings done during his time in England in the 1840s.
-However, his continuing specialty as a portrait painter was confirmed by entries in New York City directories during these years, when he was consistently identified as Richard A. Pauling, portrait painter.
+However, his continuing speciality as a portrait painter was confirmed by entries in New York City directories during these years, when he was consistently identified as Richard A. Pauling, portrait painter.

 Cincinnati

 Sometime after 1854, Pauling moved west to Cincinnati, Ohio.
 He is included in Artists in Ohio, 1787–1900: A Biographical Dictionary, which notes that in 1857 he was sharing an address with four other artists, William Southgate Porter and Charles W. Purcell, both daguerreotypists, Israel Quick, a photographist, and Philibert Beaugureau, an artist and drawing master from France.

-Pauling's wife Jane died in 1855, shortly after their arrival in Cincinnati, leaving Pauling, a 46-year-old widower, and their nine-year old daughter Jane.
+Pauling's wife, Jane, died in 1855 shortly after they arrived in Cincinnati, leaving him a 46-year-old widower with their nine-year-old daughter, also named Jane.
 Within a couple of years, Pauling had married again, to Frances (Fanny) Willis of Cincinnati, ten years his junior.
 They had two more daughters, Frances (Fanny) born about 1858, and Mary (Mae) born about 1861.